gaurav1der/cp-aws-rds-snapshot-to-s3/README.md

 This utility helps to copy the current day aws rds snapshot to the S3 bucket.
 This is to maintain the backup of rds snapshot in another region for DR needs.

-**Note: This utility uses the aws go sdk to perform operation in asws**
+**Note: This utility uses the aws go sdk to perform operation in aws**

 # Getting Started